marianobarrios/tls-channel/README.md

 ## Buffers

 TLS Channel uses buffers for its operation.
-Every channel uses at least two "encrypted" buffers that hold ciphertext, one for reading from the underlying channel and the other for writing to it.
-Additionally, a third buffer may be needed for read operations when the user-supplied buffer is smaller than the minimum SSLEngine needs for placing the decrypted bytes.
+Every channel uses at least two ciphertext buffers that hold ciphertext, one for reading from the underlying channel and the other for writing to it.
+Additionally, a third plaintext buffer may be needed for read operations when the user-supplied buffer is smaller than the minimum SSLEngine needs for placing the decrypted bytes.

 All buffers are created from optionally user-supplied factories (instances of [BufferAllocator](https://oss.sonatype.org/service/local/repositories/releases/archive/com/github/marianobarrios/tls-channel/0.1.0/tls-channel-0.1.0-javadoc.jar/!/index.html?tlschannel/BufferAllocator.html)).
 It is also possible to supply different allocators for plain and ciphertext; for example: